 - mental health

-- Programs to increase access to care and medicines
+- Programmes to increase access to care and medicines

 - Initiatives to promote best-practice care

-- Programs providing support to people with specific chronic diseases with the aim of reducing the overall burden in these areas
+- Programmes providing support to people with specific chronic diseases with the aim of reducing the overall burden in these areas

 Historical reference documentsIn 2005, a national chronic disease strategy, a blueprint for a national surveillance system and national service improvement frameworks were developed to encourage coordinated action in response to the growing impact of chronic disease.